panic-Patrick/greenPDF/README.md

 - **Performance Optimization**: Lazy loading and caching strategies
 - **Accessibility**: Enhanced screen reader support and keyboard navigation
 - **Testing**: Comprehensive unit and integration tests
+- **Additional Formats**: Support for more file types (WEBP, SVG, etc.)

 ---

 **Built with ❤️ for the Grüne Fraktion Kirchhundem**

-*This application represents our commitment to digital transparency and efficient document management in local politics.*
+*This application represents our commitment to digital transparency and efficient media management in local politics.*